SirPepe/ornament/Readme.md

 @define("test-element")
 class Test extends HTMLElement {
-  // Applies the number transformer to ensure that new values are always numbers
+  // Applies the number transformer to ensure that foo is always a number
   @prop(number()) accessor foo = 23;

   // Automatically runs when "foo" (or any accessor decorated with @prop() or